 Twitter is a social networking website that has gained immense popularity since its inception in 2006.
 However, the more these social networking websites have grown, the more opportunities hackers and cybercriminals get to take advantage of them.
 Twitter is among the most popular sites targeted by hackers when it comes to infecting users’ systems with malware.
 There are specific safety measures you can take to protect your Twitter account from hackers and malware altogether.
 Here are some tips that can help.

-Avoid Adding Excessive Personal Details in Your Profile
+Avoid Adding Excessive Personal Details to Your Profile

 Do not include any personal information in your Twitter bio.
 This information includes your full name, phone numbers, e-mail addresses, and physical address.
 Also, avoid even sending personal details to your family and friends on Twitter through messages.
 A hacker can quickly get hold of those messages if they have hacked into your account.

-When it comes to passwords, make sure not to provide it to anyone on Twitter, including family and friends.
+When it comes to passwords, make sure not to provide them to anyone on Twitter, including family and friends.
 Also, make sure that the password you use is a combination of letters, numbers, and symbols, making it extremely hard to figure out.
 You can save your account trouble by merely changing the password every couple of months as well.
+Read more about protecting your data from online hackers.

 Avoid Going to Suspicious Twitter Profiles